MichelFaloughi/enm5310-project/README.md

 Questions for Prof. Paris:
 - 'A100 with 80 GB' in the finetuning part of Aurora
 - AuroraSmallPretrained apparently is only good for debugging, nothing else.
 They say we don't recommend any other use.
 Should I still fine-tune this ?
 I have no other choice do I.
+- maybe theme the project: 'how good can we predict rainfall after finetuning with an 8gb gpu'

 Questions for me later: